Esri/cordova-plugin-advanced-geolocation/api_reference.md

 This geolocation API is multi-threaded for maximum efficiency and reduced impact on user experience.

-**Reminder** This project currently only supports API Level 21 to API Level 23.
-Android N (API 24) brings breaking changes in terms of how GPS is implemented.
-Be sure to set the `minSdkVersion` in the AndroidManifest, for example: `<uses-sdk android:minSdkVersion="21" android:targetSdkVersion="22" />`

 **IMPORTANT - READ THIS FIRST!** There are important differences between GPS Provider data, Network Provider data and Cellular data.
 It can be confusing.

 * GPS Provider data is focused on providing a device location using latitude and longitude information via a GPS.